 - Tulane University Law School, J.D., 2002, magna cum laude; Order of the Coif; Senior Articles Editor, Tulane Law Review

 - Texas, 2002

-Amy Vazquez is a special counsel in the firm's Business & Commercial Litigation Practice Group, and practices from the firm's Houston office.
+Amy Vazquez is a partner in the firm's Business & Commercial Litigation Practice Group, and practices from the firm's Houston office.
 Her practice focuses on the areas of corporate investigations, class actions, complex business litigation, energy litigation, energy and natural resources matters, oil and gas law, and public utility law.

 Ms. Vazquez serves clients in the energy and oil and gas industries, providing representation with regard to both litigation and regulatory matters.
-In addition, she also represents several commercial clients in a wide range of litigation
+In addition, she also represents several commercial clients in a wide range of litigation.

 She has assisted in numerous pipeline condemnation actions in federal court in support of a major pipeline company’s construction of more than 350 miles of interstate pipeline from Louisiana to Alabama.

 - Assisted with Jones Walker team project development advice and litigation surrounding Energy Transfers Partners’ Tiger Pipeline from East Texas across Louisiana.

 - Assisted with Jones Walker team project development and litigation for several natural gas storage facilities in Louisiana and Texas.

 - Assisted in representation of a major utility and gas transportation and storage company in major, precedent-setting tax litigation in front of the Louisiana Tax Commission.

 - Worked as part of a trial team in pursuit of a claim of more than $60 million on behalf of a large natural gas company, in one of the nation's largest bankruptcies in the Southern District of New York.